traut/stixview/README.md

 `onInit(selector, callback)` – listener hook for graph's init event on a DOM element that matches provided `selector` value (see [demo](https://traut.github.io/stixview/dist/demos/viewer.html) for usage example).
 Callback receive instance of a graph interface.

 `onLoad(selector, callback)` – listener hook for graph's load event on a DOM element that matches provided `selector` value (see [demo](https://traut.github.io/stixview/dist/demos/viewer.html) for usage example).
 Callback receive instance of a graph interface.

+`init(element, properties, initCallback, loadCallback)` — method that initiates a graph view in specified `element` with provided `properties` that override defaults (see [demo](https://traut.github.io/stixview/dist/demos/load-data.html) for usage example).

 ### Graph object